Skip to main content

 Problems that cause too much blood to pass through the lungs

-• Atrial septal defect (ASD): In this condition, there is an abnormal opening between the two upper chambers of the heart — the right and left atria — causing an abnormal blood flow through the heart.
+• Atrial septal defect (ASD): In this condition, there is an opening between the two upper chambers of the heart — the right and left atria — causing abnormal blood flow through the heart.

 Problems that cause too little blood to pass through the lungs